Edward Wilmot Blyden

-Edward Wilmot Blyden (3 August 1832 – 7 February 1912) was a Liberian educator, writer, diplomat, and politician who was primarily active in West Africa.
-Born in the Danish West Indies, he joined the waves of black immigrants from the Americas who migrated to the country.
+Edward Wilmot Blyden (3 August 1832 – 7 February 1912) was an Americo-Liberian educator, writer, diplomat, and politician who was primarily active in West Africa.
+Born in the Danish West Indies, he joined the waves of black immigrants from the Americas who migrated to Liberia.
 Blyden became a teacher for five years in the British West African colony of Sierra Leone in the early twentieth century.
-His writings on pan-Africanism became influential throughout West Africa, attracting attention in countries such as the United States as well.
-He believed that Zionism was a model for what he termed Ethiopianism, and that African Americans could return to Africa and help in the rebuilding of the continent.
+His major writings were on pan-Africanism, which later became influential throughout West Africa, attracting attention in countries such as the United States as well.
+His ideas went on to influence the likes of Marcus Garvey, George Padmore and Kwame Nkrumah.

-Blyden was recognised in his youth for his talents and drive; he was educated and mentored by John Knox, an American Protestant minister in Sankt Thomas who encouraged him to continue his education in the United States.
-In 1850 Blyden was refused admission to three Northern theological seminaries because of his race.
+Blyden was recognised in his youth for his talents and drive; he was educated and mentored by John P. Knox, an American Protestant minister in Sankt Thomas who encouraged him to continue his education in the United States.
+In 1850, Blyden was refused admission to three Northern theological seminaries because of his race.
 Knox encouraged him to go to Liberia, a colony set up for free people of color by the American Colonization Society.
 Blyden emigrated in 1850 and made his career and life there.
 He married into a prominent family and soon started working as a journalist.
 Blyden's ideas remain influential to this day.